 Where to Enjoy Fall in California in 2021

 1. Experience Vibrant Fall Foliage at June Lake

 There are few places in California more beautiful than the Eastern Sierra in the fall.
 Quaking aspens flanking June Lake seem to glow as the sunlight penetrates their leaves.
-There is just something about the granite covered mountainside reflecting in the lake with fiery trees highlighting the foreground that keeps drawing people back to June Lake year after year.
+Granite-covered mountainsides reflect in the lake’ with fiery trees highlighting the foreground, are the reason people head back to June Lake year after year.